 The first detailed, scientific and first-hand account of a series of conscious and voluntarily controlled astral projections were by Mr. Oliver Fox, and published in the Occult Review for 1920.
 These articles were entitled, respectively, “The Pineal Doorway,” and “Beyond the Pineal Door” and embody the author’s personal experiences.
-Mr. Fox very logically begins by placing squarely before the reader the two alternate theories which might be advanced to account for his experiences.
+Finally after years of personal research, Fox wrote one of the most important and influencial works on the subject of Astral Projection and changed the course of humanity.

 These are (a) exceptionally vivid dreams, and (b) real projections.
 Which of these is the correct explanation?
 Mr. Fox admited that it is extremely difficult to prove the latter theory objectively, and therefore thinks it wiser to confine himself to a description of his own experiences and a summary of his own methods of development, hoping that others might possibly obtain the same results by following his advice, thereby proving the reality of astral projection for themselves.

 About the Author

 Oliver Fox was the pseudonym of Hugh George Callaway (30 November 1885 – 28 April 1949), an English short story writer, poet and occultist, most well known for documenting his experiences in astral projection and lucid dreaming.

 Fox had trained in electrical engineering and worked as an actor.
 He had first published his OBE experiences in The Occult Review.
 These formed the basis of his book A Record of Out-of-the-Body Experiences, published in 1939.
 He was inspired by the experiences of Sylvan Muldoon.

 The first step (says Mr. Fox) consists in acquiring a certain dream control.
 It acquires being able to observe some incongruity or anachronism, which leads to a Lucid State within the Dream.
 In his book, Fox explains his personal techniques to aquire this lucid dream state.